ga4gh/product-process/product-process.md

         7. Is the Problem Statement clearly defined?
         8. Does the content of the Problem Statement make sense?
 11. Presentation to Steering Committee
-    1. The Study group should present their work at the next Steering Committee meeting
+    1. The Study group should present their work at a Steering Committee meeting
     2. The materials generated for the PRC should be shared with the Steering Committee at least two weeks before the meeting
 12. <a name="subsetstudyballotprocess">Steering Committee subset/delegates offline ballot following this process:</a>
     1. Following the Study group’s presentation to Steering Committee, the Steering Committee will be balloted to determine if the group should proceed to development work